hariclerry/mediawiki/tests/playwright/Report.md

 ### Playwright Vs WebdriverIO

 [WebdriverIO](https://github.com/webdriverio/webdriverio) is a test automation framework that allows you to run tests based on the Webdriver protocol and Appium automation technology.
 WebdriverIO is known to be;

-Extendable
-Adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful
+-   Extendable: Adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful

-Compatible
-WebdriverIO can be run on the WebDriver Protocol for true cross-browser testing as well as Chrome DevTools Protocol for Chromium-based automation using Puppeteer.
+-   Compatible: WebdriverIO can be run on the WebDriver Protocol for true cross-browser testing as well as Chrome DevTools Protocol for Chromium-based automation using Puppeteer.

-Feature Rich
-The huge variety of community plugins allows you to easily integrate and extend your setup to fulfill your requirements.
+-   Feature Rich: The huge variety of community plugins allows you to easily integrate and extend your setup to fulfill your requirements.

 The above points are just a few of WebdriverIO capability.
 To explore more WebdriverIO capabilities, you can check out the [WebdriverIO](https://webdriver.io/) documentation and the [Wikipedia Repo](https://www.mediawiki.org/wiki/Selenium).

 [Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
 Playwright is known for the following capability;

-Test across all modern browsers
-Single API to automate Chromium, Firefox, and WebKit.
+-   Test across all modern browsers: Single API to automate Chromium, Firefox, and WebKit.

-Use in your preferred language
-Use the Playwright API in JavaScript & TypeScript, Python, C# and, Java.
+-   Use in your preferred language: Use the Playwright API in JavaScript & TypeScript, Python, C# and, Java.

-Automate without trade-offs
-Capable automation for single-page apps that rely on the modern web platform.
+-   Automate without trade-offs: Capable automation for single-page apps that rely on the modern web platform.

 The above points are just a few capabilities.
-To explore more on Playwright capability, you can check out the [Playwright](https://playwright.dev/) documentation and this [ forked Wikipedia Repo](https://github.com/hariclerry/mediawiki/tree/master/tests/playwright).
+To explore more on Playwright capability, you can check out the [Playwright](https://playwright.dev/) documentation and my [MediaWiki Core fork](https://github.com/hariclerry/mediawiki/tree/master/tests/playwright).

 While working with Playwright for the past two months, it has come across as easy to install and setup.
 The package takes care of installing all the browsers(Chromium, Firefox, and WebKit).
 Capturing Screenshots is an out-of-the-box experience.
-However, Video recording requires separate installation of [playwright-video and ffmpeg](https://playwright.tech/blog/record-your-browser-tests-with-playwright) but they all blend in with Playwright seamlessly.
+However, video recording requires separate installation of [playwright-video and ffmpeg](https://playwright.tech/blog/record-your-browser-tests-with-playwright) but they all blend in with Playwright seamlessly.

 Below are some of the benefits I have experienced and seen while using Playwright;